Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 OR a Taste of the Wight gift hamper

 Rabbit’s Bothie is in the conservation area at the heart of the Tennyson Mile that runs from the lifeboat station at Freshwater Bay, Isle of Wight, to the Victorian poet laureate’s home at Farringford.
 The vacation rental is close to sites of special scientific interest (SSIs) and National Trust coastline, and within the area of outstanding natural beauty (AONB).
 This corner of the Isle of Wight is very popular with ramblers who use the bus and walk.
+You can walk on the downs from the bothy’s door to the Needles and Carisbrooke.

 Rabbit’s Bothie, Isle of Wight, is perfect for two